Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 location or the install location, the ``Downstream`` target would be compiled with either ``-DClimbingStats_FROM_BUILD_LOCATION`` or ``-DClimbingStats_FROM_INSTALL_LOCATION``.
-For more about packages and exporting see :manual:`cmake-packages(7)`.
+For more about packages and exporting see the :manual:`cmake-packages(7)` manual.

 Include Directories and Usage Requirements
 ''''''''''''''''''''''''''''''''''''''''''

 Include directories require some special consideration when specified as usage requirements and when used with generator expressions.
 The :command:`target_include_directories` command accepts both relative and absolute include directories:

 .. code-block:: cmake